 There’s a reason that WordPress is the most popular one around, and that so many websites around the world use it.
 It’s also the one we most regularly recommend to clients.

 Other Website People

-There are many types of graphic designs, and there are also those who specialize in design in one specific area along with generalists who work on different types of designs.
+There are many types of graphic designs, and there are also those who specialize in design in one specific area (print vs web) or genre, along with generalists who work on different types of designs.

 The designer needs to take into consideration your overall brand, solid design principles, understand the psychology of shape and color, and be able to work in format and file options that are best used for a website.

 You don’t necessarily need a branding expert on your website project, but if you have gone to the effort of building a cohesive brand for your business, or used the services of a branding expert, you will definitely want to have your brand guidelines or other branding information available to give a graphic designer, web designer, copywriter and anyone else involved, so that your overall brand voice and appearance remains consistent.

 Luckily, when you work with us to design your website, we take all of your existing branding into consideration.

 There are two basic sets of copywriters – those who are great at storytelling and articles – such as you would want on your website; and those that are better at short-form writing – such as for social media.

 We have both types of copywriters available for your convenience.